Freeform Crochet Basics Part 4

 Return hook to yarn A, work 2 double crochet into next 4 stitches.
 Repeat with yarn B and C.

-Return hook to yarn A and work *1 double crochet in the next stitch, 2 double crochet into next*, repeat from * to * eight times.
+Return hook to yarn A and work *1 double crochet in the next stitch, 2 double crochet into next*, repeat from * to * four times.
+Make one more double crochet.
 That makes 13 double crochet from the first single double crochet.
 You can of course add more, but be mindful of the increases.
 As you make more rounds, make less increases per round.

 Fasten off.
 Do the same with yarn B and then yarn D